foxhound87/rfx-stack/DOCUMENTATION.md

 # Server Side Rendering

-Define the inital state of the Stores in `/src/web/ssr.js` injecting it into the initStore function (the Store Initalizer).
+Define the inital state of the Stores in `/src/web/ssr.js` injecting it using the `inject` method of the Store Initalizer.

 ```javascript
 import stores from '~/src/shared/stores';